Svoboda (political party): All-Ukrainian Union Svoboda

-2009 Electoral breakthrough
+2009–2012 local elections success

-The party's electoral breakthrough was the 2009 Ternopil Oblast local election when they obtained 34.69% of the votes and 50 seats out of 120 in the Ternopil Oblast Council.
+The party's significant electoral success was the 2009 Ternopil Oblast local election when they obtained 34.69% of the votes and 50 seats out of 120 in the Ternopil Oblast Council.
 This was the best result for a far-right party in Ukraine's history.

 Tyahnybok's candidacy in the 2010 presidential election did not build on the 2009 Ternopil success.
 Tyahnybok received 1.43% of the vote.
 Most of his votes he gained in Lviv oblast, Ternopil Oblast and Ivano-Frankivsk Oblast accounted to 5% of the vote.
 In the second round, Tyahnybok did not endorse a candidate.
 He did present a list of some 20 demands for second round candidate Yulia Tymoshenko had to fulfil first before gaining his endorsement—which included publicizing alleged secret deals Tymoshenko had with Vladimir Putin and ridding herself of what he called Ukraine-haters in her close circles.

-During the 2010 Ukrainian local elections the party won between 20 and 30% of the votes in Eastern Galicia, where it became one of the main forces in local government.
-The 2009 provincial elections in Ternopil had previously been the greatest success of the Svoboda party, when it won 34.4 per cent of votes cast.
-During the 2010 Ukrainian local elections, Svoboda surpassed this figure, accounting for 5.2% of the vote nationwide.
+During the 2010 Ukrainian local elections, the party won between 20 and 30% of the votes in Eastern Galicia, where it became one of the main forces in local government, and accounted for 5.2% of the vote nationwide.
 Analysts explained Svoboda's victory in Galicia during the 2010 elections as a result of the policies of the Azarov Government, who were seen as too pro-Russian by the electorate.
 According to Andreas Umland, Senior Lecturer in Political Science at the National University of Kyiv-Mohyla Academy, Svoboda's increasing exposure in the Ukrainian media has contributed to its recent successes.